Ivan Kozhedub

+During the remainder of his military career, Kozhedub accumulated additional titles as a deputy of the Supreme Soviet of the USSR (1946-1962) and as Chairman of the Federation of Aviation Sports (1967-1987).
+He was promoted to Marshal of Aviation in 1985 and retired later that year, concluding 45 years of service in the Soviet Air Forces.
+Kozhedub lived in Moscow until he died in 1991, and was buried in Novodevichy cemetery.

 Early life

 Kozhedub was born on 8 June 1920 to a Ukrainian family in the village of Obrazhiivka, in Chernigov Governorate, located within what is now Shostka Raion of Ukraine's Sumy Oblast.
 After graduating from his seventh grade of school in his hometown in 1934 he went on to complete two more years of school in Shostka.
 There he initially worked as a librarian until completing his ninth grade of school in 1936, and from that year to 1940 he attended the Shostka Chemical Technology College.
-In addition to his studies, he attended training at the local aeroclub, which he graduated from in 1939.
+In addition to his studies, he attended training at the local aeroclub, from which he graduated in 1939.
 He subsequently joined the Red Army in February 1940, and in January 1941 he graduated from training at the Chuhuiv Military Aviation School of Pilots, where he initially learned to fly the UT-2, UTI-4, and I-16.
-Remaining at the school as a flight instructor, he continued to train pilots after the school was forced to evacuate to Shymkent in fall 1941 due to the German invasion of the Soviet Union until he was sent to Moscow in November 1942.
-There, he was posted to the 240th Fighter Aviation Regiment, but he did not arrive on the warfront until the 302nd Fighter Aviation Division was deployed to the Voronezh Front in March 1943.
+Remaining at the school as a flight instructor, he continued to train pilots after the school was forced to evacuate to Shymkent in the autumn of 1941 due to the German invasion of the Soviet Union.
+He was sent to Moscow in November 1942, where was posted to the 240th Fighter Aviation Regiment, but he did not arrive on the warfront until March 1943 when the 302nd Fighter Aviation Division was deployed to the Voronezh Front.